-The government-wide statements are prepared using the economic resources measurement focus, within the limitations of the modified cash basis of accounting.
-All assets and liabilities associated with the operation of the District are included in the statement of net position.
+In the government-wide Statement of Net Assets and the Statement of Activities, activities are presented using the economic resources measurement focus, within the limitations of the modified cash basis of accounting as defined below.

-In the fund financial statements, the governmental funds are accounted for by using a flow of current financial resources measurement focus or the economic resources measurement focus, as applied to the modified cash basis of accounting.
-Under this measurement focus, only current assets and current liabilities are generally included on the balance sheet.
-The statement of revenues, expenditures, and changes in fund balance reports on the sources and uses of current financial resources.
+In the fund financial statements, the "current financial resources" measurement focus or the "economic resources" measurement focus, as applied to the modified cash basis of accounting, is used as appropriate.

+All governmental funds utilize a "current financial resources" measurement focus.
+Only current financial assets and liabilities are generally included on their balance sheets.
+Their operating statements presents sources and uses of available spendable financial resources during a given period.
+These funds use fund balance as their measure of available spendable financial resources at the end of the period.